-- (ii) Performing administrative, guard, or detail duties in garrison at the member's permanent duty station; or - (iii) Unavailable solely because of-- - (1) a hospitalization of the member at the member's permanent duty station or homeport or in the immediate vicinity of the member's permanent residence; or - (2) a disciplinary action taken against the member.
+- (ii) Performing administrative, guard, or detail duties in garrison at the member's permanent duty station; or - (iii) Unavailable solely because of--

+(1) a hospitalization of the member at the member's permanent duty station or homeport or in the immediate vicinity of the member's permanent residence; or a.
+Any veteran who died of a service-connected disability;

+(2) a disciplinary action taken against the member.